What are the most popular sports in China?

-Fun fact: Some international players are enticed to play in China for hundreds of thousands of dollars per week.
+Fun fact: Some players overseas are enticed to play in China for hundreds of thousands of dollars per week.
 Find out more in the interesting video above.

 Historically, jogging on the street in China drew stares.
-But it’s now becoming increasingly popular.
+Being skinny meant you were sick or had no money!

 According to Runner’s World, upward of 20 million Chinese are now taking to urban streets and village trails.